Saturday, 28 June 2008

 "My gay godfather was Kieran Hickey, an Irish filmaker.
 He was a family friend and, I believe, the first adult to see the gay in me.

-Although he was in his 40s and I in my teens when we were first introduced, we drifted into an easy friendship and in a gentle hand-on-shoulder kind of way he nurtured my growth into early adulthood.
-I'd never suggest he drew me towards a gay lifestyle but that just happened to be the world he lived in, and through his example I could see that the condition of being gay was as real and as valid as one of being heterosexual.
+I'd never suggest he inculcated me into the gay realm.
+That's a long dismissed trope.
+It just happened to be the world he lived in, and through his example I could see that the condition of being homosexual was as real and as valid as one of being heterosexual.
 Not some perverse aberration as society then felt compelled to insist.

-Sometmes he could be a dauntingly stern and private figure.
-Growing up queer amidst the bigotry of a holy catholic Ireland, wholly unlike the gay-friendly society of today, had made him acutely cautious and untrusting and at the first opportunity he was
+At times he could be a dauntingly stern and private figure.
+Growing up queer amidst the bigotry of a holy catholic Ireland, wholly unlike the gay-friendly society of today, this had made him acutely cautious and untrusting.
+At the first opportunity he was away to London's less repressive lights to work as an insurance clerk.
+Anything to escape.

-Although he was the son of a working class railway worker growing up on Dublin's South Circular Road - about as glamorous a location as any city's circular road - he was determined to move on.
-Not to shirk off his lowly origins perhaps, but more to feed an innate appetite he had developed
+Albeit the son of a working-class railway worker, growing up on Dublin's South Circular Road - about as glamorous as any city's circular road - he was determined to move on.
+Not to shirk off his lowly origins perhaps, but more to feed his innate appetite for all things artistic.
+He always wanted to know what I was reading, what I had been to see and he never tired of urging me to write and expand my own horizons.

 He was utterly in his prime, flitting between San Fran, New York and Sydney, making up for decades of closet living and sending me postcards regular as clockwork.